raphael-jms/micro-orbiting/README.md

 # ToDos

+- [ ] Check again with the bounds for the optimization in basic MPC!!!

 - [ ] Check code for unnecessary lines / commented out stuff to be deleted / ...
 - [ ] Decide how to distribute: With or without database?
 - [ ] Generalization to 3D?